-When the SET button is pressed on the desired fader strip AND the Input Tab is positioned on the main SOURCE screen, the INPUT SOURCE knob can be used to select the desired source.
-By turning this knob, the available inputs are displayed in the 8-character SOURCE display for selected channel.
+When the A/B button is pressed and held on the desired fader strip AND the Input Tab is positioned on the main SOURCE screen, the INPUT SOURCE knob can be used to select the desired A or B source depending on whether the channel is set to A or B. By turning this knob, the available inputs are displayed in the 8-character SOURCE display for selected channel.
 When the desired input source is scrolled into the SOURCE window, pressing the ENTER button will cause that source to be switched to the input of the channel.
 If you fail to press ENTER, the display will revert to its original setting after a timeout of approximately 4 seconds, and the original source remains in effect.
 Note you can also simply click in the SOURCE window on the Input Tab and select the desired Source from the signal list.